Argonne-National-Laboratory/PyGMI/README.txt

-2016/09/09 Major update
+2016/09/18 Major update
-Master branch was designed for the latest version of Python 2 and use PySide New beta release (branch "v3-beta") was adapted to work with PyQt and so it should now work with Spyder (in the spyder console subwindow, select using the "console" tab, not the "IPython console" tab) v3-beta updates:
+Master branch was designed for the latest version of Python 2 and uses PySide New beta release (branch "v3-beta") was adapted to work with PyQt and so it should now work with Spyder (in the spyder console subwindow, select using the "console" tab, not the "IPython console" tab) v3-beta updates:
 -switched to PyQt and Spyder